MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -StreamLaunchConfig

-Sets the default destination for the Stream app launcher tile
+Sets the default destination for the Stream app launcher tile.

 ```yaml
 Type: Int32